Ready-to-Learn: 1995–2005

 Beginning in 1995, the Ready-To-Learn grant, authorized by Congress, supported the creation of the programs Dragon Tales and Between the Lions.
-These new programs on PBS focused on facilitating literacy and social & emotional learning.
+These new programs on PBS focused on facilitating literacy as well as social and emotional learning.
 PBS also started unveiling community and parent programs aimed at continuing a child's learning outside of the TV.

 In 2004, the channel aired new educational programs Maya and Miguel and Postcards from Buster.
 These shows helped further the Ready-To-Learn initiative.
 Also during this time, PBS launched the organization's first website geared towards parents and the "From The Start" website for teachers.

 2005–2015

 During this time the curriculum focus shifted to literacy.
 PBS debuted four new series to emphasize reading and literacy skills for young viewers: WordWorld, Martha Speaks, Super WHY!, and The Electric Company.
 As the digital landscape became more nuanced around the later 2000s, PBS adapted by creating new engagement activities beyond its television programs such as online games, magazines, and books.
-The effort also aimed to surround children in curriculum-rich content regardless of the medium they use.
-On a federal level, the Ready-To-Learn program begins ramping up its initiative on researching children's learning methods through media.
+The effort also aimed to surround children in curriculum-rich content regardless of the medium they used.
+On a federal level, the Ready-To-Learn program began ramping up its initiative on researching children's learning methods through media.

 2013 and 2014 saw the addition of shows Peg + Cat and Odd Squad which focused on teaching math and literacy skills.
 Content expanded across platforms to make way for new digital and interactive technologies like mobile tablets and smart boards.
 The broadcast network focused on providing resources to teachers and parents that detailed how to best support a child's learning in the age of multimedia instruction.

 2015–2020

 The Ready-To-Learn initiative switched its focus to personalization and community collaboration.
 The network launched shows such as Ready Jet Go!, The Ruff Ruffman Show, Elinor Wonders Why, Molly of Denali, The Cat in the Hat Knows a Lot About That! that focused on science inquiry and informational text.
-An emphasis is put on supplying RTL materials to under-resourced communities.
+An emphasis was put on supplying RTL materials to under-resourced communities.